John Hasluck Campbell

 Brigadier-General John Hasluck Campbell (1855 – 29 January 1921) was a British Army officer.

 Military career

+Campbell was commissioned into the 93rd (Sutherland Highlanders) Regiment of Foot, later the Argyll and Sutherland Highlanders, on 10 September 1875.

+He was placed on half-pay on 27 June 1903 after having served as commanding officer (CO) of a battalion of his regiment.
+He was promoted to colonel on the same date.

-Campbell was commissioned into the 93rd (Sutherland Highlanders) Regiment of Foot on 10 September 1875.
-He became General Officer Commanding East Anglian Division in August 1908 and, having been appointed a Commander of the Royal Victorian Order on 25 October 1909, handed over his command in October 1910.
-He became commander of 170th (2/1st North Lancashire) Brigade in November 1914 and then transferred to the command of 200th (2/1st Surrey) Brigade in June 1915.
+On 1 April 1908 he was appointed the first general officer commanding (GOC) of the newly formed East Anglian Division of the Territorial Force (TF), and, having been appointed a Commander of the Royal Victorian Order (CVO) on 25 October 1909, handed over his command in October 1910.

+He became commander of the 170th (2/1st North Lancashire) Brigade in November 1914 and then transferred to the command of 200th (2/1st Surrey) Brigade in June 1915.
 He deployed to France in June 1917 and served on the Western Front until relieved in September 1918.

-Campbell's family were from Inverardoch in Doune and he died on 29 January 1921.
+Campbell's family were from Inverardoch in Doune and he died, at the age of 65, on 29 January 1921.